"Liberation Day"

 When Diana is unloaded from the police van to be brought into

-the courthouse, we see she that is wearing a Visitor uniform.
+the courthouse, we see that she is wearing a Visitor uniform.

 Why would the authorities have clothed in her it?
 It seems to me